Google 5-Star Reviews and Comments

-King West is home to nearly 100+ condos for sale or rent, making it a hub for pre-construction condos too.
-The neighbourhood has been graced with high-end condos by the developer Peter Freed, who is known as the King of King West.
+King West is home to nearly 100+ King West condos for sale or rent, making it a hub for pre-construction condos too.
+The neighbourhood has been graced with high-end King West condos by the developer Peter Freed, who is known as the King of King West condos.
 Freed has developed residences affiliated with the Thompson Hotel and has left his mark on King West with condos such as the Fashion House Condo, Six50 King, Seventy5 Portland, and 500 Wellington West.

-King West has a lot to offer condo buyers and renters and is a great neighbourhood for those looking to live in a trendy, upscale area that is constantly evolving.
+King West condos have a lot to offer first time homebuyers and renters and is a great neighbourhood for those looking to live in a trendy, upscale area that is constantly evolving.
 With new condos going up all the time, it’s almost always possible to find pre-construction condos for sale in King West.
 Explore the various entertainment venues, transportation options, and upscale businesses, and you’ll see why King West is the place to be.

 You've got King West questions, I've got King West answers.